-BREAKING the established rule of never discussing politics and religion at the bar can have dire consequences.
-Some people learn the hard way, like Bulli bullocky James Robinson.
+BREAKING that unwritten rule of never discussing politics and religion at the pub can have dire consequence.
+Some people learn the hard way: like Bulli bullocky James Robinson.

 Robinson was a new arrival to the parochial little coal-mining village of Bulli and was causing quite a stir with his outspoken political views.
 While driving his bullocks through Old Bulli Village to his home on the mountain pass one autumn day in 1872 he was invited to join a couple of blokes for a drink at the Railway Hotel.

 Better known to locals at the time as the Miners’ Arms, the Railway Hotel, along with Old Bulli’s three other pubs, have long disappeared.
 The pub closed in 1913 and was demolished in the 1940s.
 It sat on the eastern side of the Prince’s Highway, opposite Hobart Street near Bulli Public School.

 From the low slung verandah, John Daley, who was known to the law for hitting the grog and generally getting himself into strife, called to the bullocky as he passed the timber inn to come and join him for an ale.

 Thirsty, the bullocky obliged and pulled up his team to wet his whistle with the pub’s only customers, Daley and his mate, Jim Madden.

 At the bar, hostess, Rose Floyd pulled the bullock driver a drink and the conversation turned to Robinson’s favourite subject – politics.
 The bullocky and his new found drinking mates had differing views on the election of a local MP and heated words quickly escalated into something a little nastier.